|

 sure it won't cost the earth to get it done," he said, adding

-that British Waterways owned the bridge, not the town.
+that it was the then British Waterways who owned the bridge, not the town.

 As far as I know, that is